-The land is a very bare, sandy landscape with areas of gravel and exposed rock.
-Little vegetation is seen on the site other than small sprouts of grass through the sand.
-The typical landscape of the Project site can be seen in the figure below.
+No permanent settlements were noted on the Project site.
+The land is predominantly a barren, sandy landscape with areas of gravel and limited vegetation.
+The typical landscape of the site can be seen in the figure below.

-Figure 2-1 Typical Land Use at the Project Site
+Figure 2-1 Typical Landscape at the Project Site